-C-3-c Compare the germline mutations in noncoding regions between Caucasian and African-Americans in the prioritized regions using WGS Data
+C-3-c Compare germline mutations in noncoding regions between Caucasian and African-Americans in prioritized regions using WGS Data

 C-3-c-1 Pooled variant test for limited target regions: For the noncoding region analysis, since we only have limited power with 32 WGS samples in both populations, target regions instead of the whole genome wide analysis will be carried out on only a small set of regions.
 From our experience with TCGA KIRP, we already prioritized MET intronic and promoter regions, along with several other recurrent mutated regions that merit further investigation.
 We will only focus on these selected regions to use the unified test mentioned above (in section C-3-b).